hashicorp/nomad/website/source/docs/job-specification/service.html.md

     - `${TASK}` - the name of the task
     - `${BASE}` - shorthand for `${JOB}-${GROUP}-${TASK}`

-    Any environment variables in the name are ignored during validation, because some environment variables can only be resolved at run time.
-Invalid characters outside of environment variable names will not pass validation.
-For example, if the service name is set to `my_service${NOMAD_NODE_NAME}` it will fail validation.
-However, if a service name is set to `myservice${NOMAD_NODE_NAME}` and the node name contains an invalid character, it will only be caught at run time and nomad validate will succeed.
+    Validation of the name occurs in two parts.
+When the job is registered, an initial validation pass checks that the service name adheres to RFC-1123 §2.1 and the length limit, excluding any variables requiring interpolation.
+    Once the client receives the service and all interpretable values are available, the service name will be interpolated and revalidated.
+This can cause certain service names to pass validation at submit time but fail at runtime.

 - `port` `(string: <required>)` - Specifies the label of the port on which this service is running.
 Note this is the _label_ of the port and not the port number.
 The port label must match one defined in the [`network`][network]